2024

 Contextual Observations

-I observed users in physical and digital environments to discover what they did when enjoying cocktails as hosts and guests:
+I observed people in physical and digital environments to discover what they did when enjoying cocktails as hosts and guests:

 At Home